begolu2/rktik-thesis/02_conceptual.md

 While mindspaces allow exchange between many users and blogs allow broadcasting to many users, the dialogue mindset models a conversation between just two participants.
 As it is also implemented as a mindset, messages can be reposted freely between a dialogue and any other context.

 Apart from the different privacy setting, a dialogue provides the same affordances as the chat module in a movement mindspace (see [Chat]).

-### Threaded Discussion

-Exchanges of thoughts are rendered either as a *flat* or *hierarchical* listing.
-The flat variation orders postings in the discussion chronologically while the hierarchical variation uses a nested display of postings to reflect their reply-structure.
-In the flat variation a reply relation to a previous posting may also be established by quoting part of that posting.
-Postings on the same nesting level in the hierarchical variation can either be sorted chronologically or by another metric, such as the hotness value.

-Rktik displays discussions in the replies to a thought in a hierarchical style with thoughts on the same level being ordered by their hotness value.
-This is the same structure as that employed in Reddit discussion (footnote: Reddit uses a different hotness algorithm for ordering replies than they use for link listings).
-Facebook discussions have historically used a flat design with a recent switch (todo: when?) to a partially hierarchical display with a single nesting level.
-The display of discussions in email newsgroups is dependent on the client used to read the newsgroup contents.
-Many such clients also use a nested reply structure with chronological ordering on a given nesting level.

 [Frontpage Graph Visualization]: img/graph.png